 But for a while, the field of AI seemed to not live up to all that it promised.
 It has taken a number of years for it to improve enough for many more economists, psychologists and other professionals to consider it seriously.
 But with the help of improvements in other technologies over time, AI became more sophisticated and has now exploded into such a popular area.
 This is evident in how several tech giants, from Google to Apple, are now looking for talented individuals in the field to advance their own projects, notably self-driving cars.

-The availability of high volumes of information generated through several different digital means enables companies, governments and other organisations to observe interesting insights of which, perhaps, could not have been identified before.
+The availability of high volumes of information generated through several different digital means enables companies, governments and other organisations to observe interesting insights of which, perhaps, could not have identified before.
 Consider online shopping for example.
 Booksellers can observe what the bestsellers are and even tie purchases to individual customers through loyalty programs or other schemes.
 But with online shopping, a whole array of information is suddenly available.
 Retailers online can now see not only what customers bought, but also what they looked at, which promotions they were most influenced by, which genres they preferred, how much time they spent looking through the site before making a purchase.
-Retailers can then use this information to produce advertisements and promotions tailored to specific individuals or groups.
-These vast insights produced by big data are exactly what online retail giant Amazon relies on to sell its products.
+Retailers can then use this information to produced advertisements and promotions tailored to specific individuals or groups.
+These vast insights produced by big data is exactly what online retail giant Amazon relies on to sell its products.

 For AI, masses of collected data provides machines with the means to learn and execute certain tasks.
 This is how Alpha Go was able to successfully defeat Go champion Lee Sedol; by sifting through a massive catalog of data on all the possible moves the machine could execute.
 Just like human brains rely on past experiences and examples to encounter and process new scenarios, machines are able to do the same with the use of big data.

 As well as big data, advancements in algorithms has also enabled machines to, essentially, learn how to perform tasks independently.
 This is due to the research in artificial neural nets since the 1950s and has played a major role in today’s drastic improvements in AI.
 Just like a biological brain, layers of artificial neurons process information to produce particular outputs.
 It takes several of these layers, with millions of neurons, to recognise a human face, for example.
-Critically, Geoff Hinton of the University of Toronto was able to mathematically optimise these neural processes, a tweak now known as deep learning, which is an important part of Google’s search engine, and has the potential to be used for a wide variety of other uses.
+Critically, Geoff Hinton of the University of Toronto was able to mathematically optimise these neural processes, a tweak now known as deep learning, which is important part of Google’s search engine, and has the potential to be used for a wide variety of other uses.
 “What got people excited about this field is that in learning technique, deep learning, can be applied to so many different domains, says John Giannandrea, who is the head of machine-intelligence at Google.

 Replicating the capabilities of the human brain in a digital format has proven difficult.
 But years of research has now given the field of AI a new outlook.
 Plenty of companies, even some outside of Silicon Valley, are looking to implement AI into their products and services.
 Further advancements are on the horizon, as the fantasy of computers being able to perform human tasks is starting to come true.
 If so, what will the potential impacts be?